-Base models are relatively basic, they settle for a 5.0-inch infotainment screen and a four-speaker sound system, but upmarket variants benefit from electronic driving aids, Apple CarPlay and Android Auto integration, a 7.0-inch touchscreen for the infotainment, and a six-speaker stereo while staying under the $20,000 mark.
+Base models of the Honda Fit are relatively basic, they settle for a 5.0-inch infotainment screen and a four-speaker sound system, but upmarket variants benefit from electronic driving aids, Apple CarPlay and Android Auto integration, a 7.0-inch touchscreen for the infotainment, and a six-speaker stereo while staying under the $20,000 mark.

 How much will it cost: $24,425+

 The Toyota Camry enjoys a decades-long reputation for comfort and dependability.
 The current-generation model is no exception, but it also offers a gasoline-electric hybrid powertrain that earned it the distinction of being the first mid-size sedan to score above 50 mpg.
 It’s rated at 51 mpg in the city, 53 mpg on the highway, and 52 in a combined cycle, which puts it within a stone’s throw of the Prius, fuel efficiency’s own poster child.